Apply your physics background

 Preparation for professional success

 Our programs, accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP), are grounded in providing the highest standard of patient care.
 Our students have numerous opportunities to gain hands-on experience at some of the most advanced medical imaging and therapy facilities in the world, through part-time clinical work, residencies, practicum training and much more.
 It is for this reason that our degree and certificate programs enjoy a high placement rate for our students, year after year.
+Faculty from Penn’s CAMPEP-accredited residency program participate in professional development to make our students competitive for medical physics residency programs.

 We welcome you to contact a member of our program team to learn more about the possibilities that await you in the Medical Physics Programs at Penn.